-- Falls from Great Heights – Construction sites often require workers to work at extreme heights – whether at the top of an unfinished building, on a rooftop or even on scaffolding and tall ladders.
-Falls, unfortunately, are one of the leading causes for construction site deaths.
+- Falls from Great Heights - Construction sites often require workers to work at extreme heights - whether at the top of an unfinished building, on a rooftop or even on scaffolding and tall ladders.
+Falls, unfortunately, are one of the leading causes of construction site deaths.

-- Slips and Trips – From equipment lying around to materials and uneven ground or holes, there are numerous hazards present on a construction site that can cause trips, slips and serious falls.
-These can lead to injuries that include back problems, broken bones or even traumatic brain injuries.
+- Slips and Trips - From equipment lying around to materials and uneven ground or holes, there are numerous hazards present on a construction site that can cause trips, slips, and serious falls.
+These can lead to injuries that include back problems, broken bones, or even traumatic brain injuries.

 - Electrocutions - Construction sites have live, exposed wires.
 These unfinished electrical systems are known for causing shock and electrocution to nearby workers - especially when they are handled improperly.